DD Explorer – Daily driver and backcountry explorer all in one

 A center console pad from Rugged Ridge is a comfortable armrest.

-When running 35×12.50R17LT Interco IROK ND tires on OEM Rubicon wheels, Spidertrax 1.5” wheel spacers are required.
+When running the OEM Rubicon wheels, Spidertrax 1.5” wheel spacers are required.

 If tougher four wheeling is on the agenda, this Expedition One Core Series bumper is installed.

-DD Explorer looks great and works great on the street or trail.
+DD Explorer looks great and works well on the street or trail.

 Phil Howell Contributing Editor

-As past Editor-n-Chief of 4Wheel Drive & Sport Utility and Off-Road Magazines, and co-host of the Outdoor Channel's Four Wheeler TV, Phil's been participating and bringing four-wheeling action to the world for over half a century.
+As past Editor-n-Chief of 4Wheel Drive & Sport Utility and Off-Road Magazines, and co-host of the Outdoor Channel's Four Wheeler TV, Phil's been participating and bringing four-wheeling action to the world for decades.